 When the employee's premium contributions are withheld on a pre-tax basis, certain Internal Revenue Service (IRS) guidelines affect the employee's ability to change coverage mid-year.
-Employees may elect to reduce their coverage (i.e. change from Family to Single coverage) only during open enrollment or within 30 days of a Qualifying Life Event.
+Employees may elect to reduce their coverage (i.e. change from Family to Single coverage) only during open enrollment or if there is a Life Qualifying Event.

-Qualifying Life Event changes include marriage, divorce, death of a spouse or dependent, birth or adoption of a child, a change in the employment status of the employee or their spouse or domestic partner (including changes between part-time and full-time status), an unpaid leave of absence for the employee or their spouse or domestic partner, or a change in the health insurance coverage for the employee or their spouse or domestic partner attributable to the spouse's employment.
+Life Qualifying Event changes include marriage, divorce, death of a spouse or dependent, birth or adoption of a child, a change in the employment status of the employee or their spouse or domestic partner (including changes between part-time and full-time status), an unpaid leave of absence for the employee or their spouse or domestic partner, or a change in the health insurance coverage for the employee or their spouse or domestic partner attributable to the spouse's employment.
 If there is a change in family status that entitles the employee to change their election, they may not reduce the elected amount for medical expense reimbursement below the amount of reimbursement already paid to the employee during the plan year.